What Are Social Security Benefits?

 You will qualify for Social Security benefits as you pay into the program.
-As you do so, you will earn “credits” for inflation-adjusted earnings: $1,410 of earned income equates to one credit, as of 2020.
+As you do so, you will earn “credits” for inflation-adjusted earnings: $1,470 of quarterly earned income equates to one credit, for 2021.
 You can earn up to four credits a year.
 After accumulating 40 credits, you will be covered for full insurance, that is to say full Social Security benefits.

 Types of Social Security Benefits

 There are several different types of Social Security benefits, and they are paid out to beneficiaries for quite different reasons.
 It’s important to be clear about what type of Social Security benefits you may be eligible for, and to know what the criteria are for qualifying.

 Retirement benefits are the main type of Social Security benefits.
 About 71% of all Social Security beneficiaries are receiving their benefits as retirees.
 This is the primary purpose of Social Security: to provide a source of retirement income for retirees who have paid into the system during their working lives.

 You can begin collecting your Social Security retirement benefits at age 62.
 However, doing so will mean that your benefits will be permanently lower than if you wait until your full retirement age, and if you wait longer you can earn additional delayed retirement credits for every additional month you wait until you reach the age of 70.